Thank you for your enquiry

 As an independent broker, we will assist with reviewing the open market and existing lender product transfer options.
 It is essential to review all possible options, as there could be much-needed savings to be made by switching lenders.

-Equally, some lenders delay the opportunity to switch at the six months stage and may not provide product transfer deals until close to the product end date, by which time rates could have increased further.
 With market conditions as they are, we highly recommend reviewing early and then locking in a new rate and deal.
 We are offering all clients an ongoing review service.
 Meaning that if rates do drop after locking in a mortgage, we will work with you to switch the deal to the cheaper option.
-In some households, the new mortgage payment has increased, making the payments unaffordable or a real stretch.
-MMPE will work with you to review your options.

 With market conditions as they are, independent advice could prove invaluable.
 Contact us today to find out more!